"Nermut Bundaloy" / Co-Creator / Producer / Editor

 Click that play button to the right to watch the whole movie (10 mins).

 For four years, I hosted a monthly storytelling show called Told.
-Storytellers performed on a theme, with reactive-connective interludes performed by someone with a personal or professional relationship to the theme (for example, a tarot reader for The Crystal Ball, or a defense attorney for I Fought The Law).
-Told was filmed as a TV pilot but not picked up as a series.
+Storytellers performed on a theme, with reactive-connective interludes performed by someone with a personal or professional relationship to the theme.
+For example, a tarot reader for The Crystal Ball, or a defense attorney for I Fought The Law.
+The show was filmed as a TV pilot but not picked up as a series.
 Told was produced by Heidi Grumelot and presented by Horse Trade Theater Group.

 Told in The New York Times: "Telling Stories with a Tear and a Smile," 4/4/2012.

 This American Life stage show, beamed live into 600 movie theaters.
 Featuring Ira Glass, David Sedaris, David Rakoff, Tig Notaro, OK Go, Mike Birbiglia, Terry Gross, Monica Bill Barnes & Company and more.
 70,000 people attended nationwide.

 Mission to Zyxx - I'm one of six co-creators of this improvised sci-fi comedy podcast.
 I play Junior Missions Operations Manager Nermut Bundaloy, and am an editor and producer on the series.
 2017-2018.